mecdemissie/mecdemissie/README.md

-### Hi there 👋
+### Mecahel Demissie's Projects

-This respository is used to showcase the projects I've taken part in, and how I contributed to them
+This respository is used to showcase the projects I've created or taken part in.